Favorite Things to Do in Washington DC with Kids

 6) Capitol Building

 The history of the building is fascinating and the tour guides are excellent.
-If you want to visit the galleries of the House or Senate you will need to secure a gallery pass from your Representative or Senator ahead of time.
+To visit the galleries of the House or Senate it is necessary to secure a gallery pass from a Representative or Senator ahead of time.
 Who knows, you may even get lucky and see a famous member of Congress strolling past your tour group!

 7) National Museum of Natural History

 If the Hope Diamond, a giant African elephant, mummies, and dinosaurs interest your kids, the National Museum of Natural History is for you.
 In addition to these fabulous exhibits, this free museum also has a butterfly pavilion (there is a fee for this), an insect zoo, and a hands-on discovery room for kids.
 Once again, Smithsonian puts together a museum that entertains adults and children alike!

 Washington, D.C. is stunning at night.
 There are so many different ways to see the monuments during the day, but nothing beats seeing their majestical beauty in the moonlight.
 We enjoyed seeing the sights on the water, but you can see them by bus as well.
 Book a tour and hit the town at dusk.
 Spectacular!

 9) Climb the Old Post Office Clock Tower for a view

 An alternative to the view of the city from the Washington Monument is from the Old Post Office Clock Tower.
 Visitors get sweeping views of the city from its 280-foot-high clock tower.
 Reservations aren’t needed and tours run every 5 minutes.

 10) National Archives

 There is so much history in this one building, it is almost difficult to believe.
 The Bill of Rights, the Declaration of Independence, and The Constitution are all on display in this museum making it a popular tourist destination.